-- Distance from New York City: 99 miles
+- Distance from Washington, D.C.: 99 miles

 - Best time: May to October

 - Best for: Girl's GetawayRomanticFood and Wine

-2Rent a double kayak from Eagle's Neck Paddling Company in either Orient Beach State Park or in the Port of Egypt Marina, in Southold, and paddle across bays and estuaries where you can spot abundant wildlife, like heron, osprey, egrets, kingfishers, and even deer and red fox.
+2Rent a double kayak from Eagle's Neck Paddling Company in either Orient Beach State Park or in the Port of Egypt Marina, in Southold, and paddle across bays and estuaries where you can spot abundant wildlife like heron, osprey, egrets, kingfishers, and even deer and red fox.

-7Keep channeling the spirit of the local vineyards and farmland by enjoying a three-course dinner at The North Fork Table & Inn in Southold, where Chef Gerry Hayden (a 2012 James Beard Award nominee) creates dishes based on locally caught or farmed ingredients seasoned with terrific flavors (like crispy Peconic Bay sea bass with Peconic Bay clams, saffron-braised fennel, picholine olives, and spicy clam broth).
+7Keep channeling the spirit of the local vineyards and farmland by enjoying a three-course dinner at The North Fork Table & Inn in Southold, where chef Gerry Hayden (a 2012 James Beard Award nominee) creates dishes based on locally caught or farmed ingredients seasoned with terrific flavors (like crispy Peconic Bay sea bass with Peconic Bay clams, saffron-braised fennel, picholine olives, and spicy clam broth).

 Where to Stay

 With a fabulous location offering easy access to both Greenport and a dozen nearby wineries, the intimate, four-room The North Fork Table & Inn (rooms from $250/night) in Southold is ideal for couples (and you can have a great meal right downstairs).

 For a special occasion or a romantic splurge, opt for the Jedediah Hawkins Inn in Jamesport (rooms from $325/night).
-This six-room Victorian inn is the former home of a 19th-century sea captain and has been restored to its former glory with interior designer touches, sumptuous linens, in-room fireplaces, and two fantastic restaurants: Luce + Hawkins, and Luce's Landing.
+This six-room Victorian inn is the former home of a nineteenth-century sea captain and has been restored to its former glory with interior designer touches, sumptuous linens, in-room fireplaces, and two fantastic restaurants: Luce + Hawkins, and Luce's Landing.

 When to Go

-Summer and Fall are the two main seasons on the North Fork, when its wineries buzz with visitors (expect traffic jams on weekends, especially during the late September/early October harvest period) and its roadside farm stands burst with fresh corn, cabbage, strawberries, watermelons, peaches, and more.
+Summer and fall are the two main seasons on the North Fork, when its wineries buzz with visitors and its roadside farm stands burst with fresh corn, cabbage, strawberries, watermelons, peaches, and more.
+Expect traffic jams on weekends, especially during the late September/early October harvest period.
 On holiday weekends, rooms tend to sell out weeks in advance.

 For lighter crowds, visit in spring as the vines begin to blossom and tasting rooms gear up for the summer rush.
-The North Fork is quite laid-back in winter (plus there are great lodging deals) making it an ideal destination for a relaxing weekend of winery visits and fine dining.
+The North Fork is quite laidback in winter (plus there are great lodging deals), making it an ideal destination for a relaxing weekend of winery visits and fine dining.